 As brands and agencies, we need to keep in mind that the world is becoming a smaller place.
-Yes, social media has contributed to it, but Globalization and the Information Technology Revolution (of which social media is a big part) has bought countries and continents closer.
+Yes, social media has contributed to it, but Globalization and the Information Technology Revolution (of which social media is a big part) have bought countries and continents closer.

-The word ‘global’ has been come to be replaced by the word ‘glocal’, and world citizens, at least for brands and agencies are well read, well informed, updated, and smart.
+The word ‘global’ has been come to be replaced by the word ‘glocal’, and world citizens, at least for brands and agencies are well-read, well informed, updated, and smart.
 The democratization of the internet has ensured that class factors, that previously dominated mainstream advertising, have started disappearing into the background.